Supply-Chain-Traceability/SolutionProposal/README.md

 <p align="center">Certify SCA</p>

-Defined Public Key Infrastructure and Setup
+# Defined Public Key Infrastructure and Setup

+## PKI Components
 The main components of a PKI are Public Key Certificates and Certificate Authorities.
 PKC - public key certificate, also known as a digital certificate or identity certificate, is an electronic document used to